invicticide/fractive/doc/source/projects.md

 If `includeBackButton` is `true`, this is the HTML snippet that will be inserted into the final story HTML in place of the `<!--\{backButton}-->` macro in the template file.

+## hardLineBreaks

+	"hardLineBreaks": true

+If true, single line breaks in Markdown source will be replaced with `<br/>` in the rendered HTML source.
+If false, they'll be replaced with `\n`, unless the line is suffixed by two or more spaces (see the [official Markdown spec](https://daringfireball.net/projects/markdown/syntax#p) for details).

+## smartPunctuation

+	"smartPunctuation": true

+If true, replace straight quotes with smart quotes, -- with en-dash, --- with em-dash, and ... with ellipsis.

 [{icon-forward} Next: Publishing]({@Projects-Publishing})

 {{Projects-Configuration-Globs}}